-- Grow PLE Cohort to 30 members and incorporate them as standing committee members in 2023. - Use the HPS Train the Trainer model to train PLE participants to lead and facilitate outward facing workshops to the provider community and community at large - Increase the number of voting members with lived expertise of homelessness on the CoC Board and all CoC committees. - Involve the PLE Cohort in all initiatives from the onset and development wherever possible - Create a comprehensive training program for and with PLE that will include various forms of specialized and professional development with the goal of hiring them with SSF and the CoC or preparing them to enter the Non-Profit space as consultants, TA providers, and trainers. - 3.
+- Grow PLE Cohort to 30 members and incorporate them as standing committee or advisory board by end of quarter one 2023. - Use the HPS Train the Trainer model to train PLE participants to lead and facilitate outward facing workshops to the provider community and community at large - Increase the number of voting members of the CoC Board and all CoC committees with lived expertise of homelessness. - Involve the PLE Cohort in all initiatives from the onset and development wherever possible - Create a comprehensive training program for and with PLE that will include various forms of specialized and professional development with the goal of hiring them with SSF and the CoC or preparing them to enter the Non-Profit space as consultants, TA providers, and trainers. - 3.
 How your CoC encourages projects to involve individuals and families with lived experience of unsheltered homelessness in the delivery of services (e.g., by hiring people with lived experience of unsheltered homelessness).

 The systemwide integration of partners with lived expertise is a strategy outlined in the countywide Local Homeless Action Plan adopted by the CoC, City, and County in June 2022.
-The entities are working together in consultation with the PLE Cohort to increase engagement of PLE among all system-lead organizations, within the service provider community, and as a part of projects funded through this NOFO.
+The entities are working together in consultation with the PLE Cohort to develop a mechanism to support increase engagement of PLE among all system lead organizations, within the service provider community, and as a part of projects funded through this NOFO.

-Members of the PLE Cohort and Housing Families First Collaborative offered the following guiding questions to inform planning for this effort:
+Members of the PLE Cohort and Housing Families First Collaborative offered the following guiding questions to inform planning for this effort: |

 - How will they recruit and hire people with lived experience within their organization to fill roles needed to provide services? - How will they identify, build relationships with, and stand up a PLE Cohort of their own within the organization and what would that engagement look like? - How will they receive feedback from the populations they serve and address their needs based on the information?
-What will be the ongoing framework for this process? - They would also like for the CoC to adopt a more significant point value assigned to these elements of the project scoring tool.
+What will be the ongoing framework for this process?